Lead Generation — 10 Strategies That Drive Inquiries in 2026

 10. Referral Programs

 A referral from a satisfied customer is the most valuable lead — it converts 3-5x better than a lead from advertising.
-A referral system formalizes this process.
+A referral system formalizes this process — and it's the strategy most B2B companies still run informally and badly, relying on memory instead of a mechanism.

 Elements of a referral program: